 The ability to accurately distinguish between advanced client costs and reimbursable costs is not just beneficial, it’s transformative.
 It paves the way for smoother operations, eliminates billing confusion, and solidifies trust with clients.

-How Legal Technology Can Aid Law Firms
+How Legal Technology Can Help Law Firms with Legal Spend Management

 Tracking Expenses